 Treating an injury symptomatically doesn’t necessarily guarantee that the injury won’t return.
 That’s why it is important to address the cause of the injury and find ways to fix it.

-When you arrive for your initial appointment, one of our highly trained Columbus, OH physical therapists will conduct a physical evaluation, in addition to reviewing your medical history and discussing your work/home environment.
+When you arrive for your initial appointment, one of our highly trained Columbus and Pickerington, OH physical therapists will conduct a physical evaluation, in addition to reviewing your medical history and discussing your work/home environment.
 Our physical therapist may ask you questions regarding the set-up of your desk or office, the type of tools and equipment you use, the expectations and demands of your job, and/or a summary of your typical day.
 This will help determine what items may be subject to modification.

 When focusing on ergonomics, the goal is to improve posture, energy efficiency, and body mechanics.
 This is done by making necessary adjustments, modifications, and changes to reduce and prevent further pain and injury.
 For example, we may advise you on changing the position of your computer monitor or getting up more frequently to walk around and take a break.
 In some circumstances, specialized devices or equipment modifications (such as splints or wrist supports) may be recommended as a way to make your daily tasks more comfortable.

 In addition to the ergonomic training we provide you with, it is likely that you will also be prescribed additional physical therapy services, depending on your individual needs.
 This may include any combination of targeted exercises and stretches, manual therapy, joint mobilizations, ice and heat therapy, electrical stimulation, ultrasound, and more.